GearJP2/NTCIR-test/metadata_and_chunking_workplan.md

 ```

 Heart rate should not define precise boundaries because physiological response
 can lag behind visible activity.
-Gaze and thermal transitions may support a
+Gaze may support interpretation of an event,
-boundary, but should initially be metadata rather than primary boundary inputs.
+but should initially be metadata rather than a primary boundary input.
+Thermal
+should not be used for boundary detection unless later inspection shows much
+better coverage than expected.

 ### 6.3 Boundary Post-Processing